tkhquang/KCD2Tools/TPVToggle/README.md

 ## Credits

-- [ThirteenAG](https://github.com/ThirteenAG) for the Ultimate ASI Loader
+- [ThirteenAG](https://github.com/ThirteenAG) for the Ultimate ASI Loader, without which this mod would not be possible
-- [Frans 'Otis_Inf' Bouma](https://opm.fransbouma.com/intro.htm) for his camera tools and inspiration - without his ideas, this mod wouldn't have been possible
+- [Frans 'Otis_Inf' Bouma](https://opm.fransbouma.com/intro.htm) for his camera tools and inspiration
 - Warhorse Studios for Kingdom Come: Deliverance II

 ## License